Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

 &nbsp;

 ### Polling with Sleep ###
-* Polling is the process of intermittently checking data at some fixed interval.
+* Polling is the process of intermittently checking data at **some fixed interval**.
 * `Thread.sleep()` method requests **current** thread of execution to rest for a specified number of milliseconds.

 &nbsp;